 “RAW” is a series of raw images and sounds that are turbulent and out of focus, a candid exploration of the unbearable cycles of solitude and escape, where contradictory emotions, thoughts, and desires coalesce, and the deep longing for the companionship that never existed before is conceived in the process.

-The idea for this project came as a result of incidental filming that started twelve years ago, when I had my first phone camera and filmed with no intention other than being compelled by details in what I saw around me.
-I was particularly drawn to filming while in aeroplanes, among clouds, or horizons by the sea at dusk or dawn, and while walking in other countries, experiences that were both physical and metaphorical manifestations of my yearning to break free.
+The idea for this project came as a result of incidental filming that started fourteen years ago, when I had my first phone camera and filmed with no intention other than being compelled by details in what I saw around me.
+I was particularly drawn to filming while in aeroplanes, among clouds, or horizons by the sea at dusk or dawn, and while walking, experiences that were both physical and metaphorical manifestations of my yearning to break free.

-“RAW” is also born out of an extreme reaction to the last nineteen years of working in the mainstream Egyptian film industry.
+“RAW” was born out of an extreme reaction to almost two decades of working in the mainstream Egyptian film industry.
 In stark contrast to working on projects on which millions of Egyptian pounds have been spent, hundreds of (essentially) professional slaves have worked with heavy and expensive equipment, and wealthy producers have yielded unbearable pressures, it has given me great pleasure and relief to play with raw material (all shot on iPhone 4, 5, 5s and 8s) and keep it in its native form with no, or little alteration.